-In June 2015, Jolien Naeyaert graduated as Master in Fine Arts: Multimedia and Autonomous Design at the School of Arts, KASK, in Ghent.
-As part of her master project, she built up her own ‘research center’ in a caravan and decided to wander, in and around Belgium, questioning the notion of ‘landscape’.
-A practice – currently titled “…am wOAndering…” – that evolved more and more into a practice of wandering and procesbased working.
-Artists who joined her in the wanderings over the last few years are: Elisa Schmitt (DE), Michelle Saenz (MX), Antigone Michalakopoulou (EL), Xaidi Tsirogianni (EL), Bára Sigfúsdóttir (IS), Ezra Veldhuis (NL), Leo Rottmann (DE), Laura Muyldermans (BE), Christiane Blattmann (DE) en Kim Snauwaert (BE).
+In 2015, she built her own ‘research center’ in a caravan and decided to wander around Belgium, questioning the notion of ‘landscape’.
+Today, this practice has evolved into a pattern of dialog, intimacy and process-based work.
+Artists who have already been guests of Jolien's Practice of Wandering: Elisa Schmitt (DE), Michelle Saenz (MX), Antigone Michalakopoulou (EL), Xaidi Tsirogianni (EL), Bára Sigfúsdóttir (IS), Ezra Veldhuis (NL), Leo Rottman (DE), Laura Muyldermans (BE), Christiane Blattmann (DE), Michaela Schweighofer (AT) and Kim Snauwaert (BE).